Dangerous-Community/Dangerous-net/SECURITY.md

 # Security Policy of SecureIPFS

 This document serves as a guide to fellow community members, developers, or users.
-To provide everyone a clear structure of the standard, at which security is dealt with for this project.
+To provide everyone a clear structure of the standard, as to how security is dealt with for this project.

 ## Supported Versions